-- Phase 1 will extend the existing Middleborough/Lakeville Commuter Rail Line to Taunton, Fall River and New Bedford.
+- Extends the existing Middleborough/Lakeville Commuter Rail Line from Boston to Taunton, Fall River and New Bedford.

 - Phase 1 service will include a total of 26 trains (each-way) for weekday service.
 The MBTA will operate three morning peak trains and three evening peak trains to both New Bedford and Fall River.
 Taunton and Middleborough will see up to six morning and six evening peak trains because all of the service will pass through those communities.

 - During off-peak periods, three trains will operate on a 3-3 ½ hour frequency.

 - Operations details will be confirmed as design advances.

 Phase 1 will provide service to nine existing stations on the Middleborough/Lakeville line and will require six new stations: